Efficient implementation of quantum signal processing via the adiabatic-impulse model: REVIEW OF quantum signal processing AND adiabatic-impulse model

-The BB1 sequence describes a qubit that remains in the excited state in the broad region $\theta\approx (-2/3\pi, 2/3\pi)$ , and quickly becomes flipped out of it.
+The BB1 sequence in Eq.~\eqref{BB1_seq} describes a qubit that remains in the excited state in the broad region $\theta\approx (-2/3\pi, 2/3\pi)$ and quickly becomes flipped out of it.

-In Fig.~\ref{BB1_fig} we illustrate the resulting probability after applying the QSP sequence with the trivial sequences for the Chebyshev polynomials in panel (a) and BB1 phase sequence in panel (b).
-A comparison is made between these results and those obtained from running the corresponding QSP sequences on a quantum computer via IBM-Q cloud quantum computing on the QPU based on the IBM Eagle r3 architecture \cite{AbuGhanem2025}.
-We obtained good agreement for this simple single-qubit algorithm despite dissipative and noisy environment of the real qubits in the IBM-Q processor.
+In Fig.~\ref{BB1_fig} we illustrate the resulting probability after applying the QSP sequence with the trivial phases for the Chebyshev polynomials in panel (a) and BB1 phase sequence in panel (b).
+A comparison is made between these results (shown with solid curves) and those obtained from running the corresponding QSP sequences on an IBM-Q cloud quantum computing on the QPU based on the IBM Eagle r3 architecture \cite{AbuGhanem2025}, shown by color dots.
+We obtained good agreement for this single-qubit technique despite the dissipative and noisy environment of real qubits in the IBM-Q processor.

 The unitary operator $U_{\boldsymbol{\Phi}, a}$ can then be used in quantum simulations \cite{HamiltonianSimulation, martyn2021grand} to address computational or physical problems.
 In general, by varying the number of phases and their configurations using the QSP method \cite{martyn2021grand}, it is possible to construct any symmetric signal profile sensitive to the desired combinations of rotation angles.